GeorgeSserwadda/wrf_test/README.md

 Or Run the Docker container with the following command which links the earlier downloaded data folders to wrf docker container:

+Assuming that my WRF data files on the local computer are on the PATH: "/home/george/wrf_model/wrf_test"

     docker run -it --rm \
     -v /home/george/wrf_model/wrf_test/WPS_GEOG:/wrf_data/WPS_GEOG:ro \
     -v /home/george/wrf_model/wrf_test/DOMAIN:/wrf_data/DOMAIN:ro \